Delta Bans Pit Bulls As Service Dogs Due To Safety Concerns

-ATLANTA (AP) – Delta Air Lines says it’s no longer allowing passengers to fly with “pit bull type” dogs as service or support animals.
+ATLANTA (CBSDFW.COM/AP) – Delta Air Lines says it’s no longer allowing passengers to fly with “pit bull type” dogs as service or support animals.

 The Atlanta-based airline describes its ban announced this week as an “enhancement” to its policy on animals in passenger areas.
 Delta also says it’s limiting travelers to a single emotional support animal per flight.
 The changes take effect July 10.